nichia/nichia.github.io/_posts/2019-06-23-campoutz_-_heroku_deployment.markdown

 Then change the *app/controllers/application_controller.rb* from using the *API* to using *Base*.

-In the *app/controllers/application_controller.rb*, add a fallback_index_html method.
-The *app/controllers/application_controller.rb* file will contains the following line:
+In the *app/controllers/application_controller.rb*, add a *fallback_index_html* method.
+The *app/controllers/application_controller.rb* file will include the following line:
 ```
 class ApplicationController < ActionController::Base